 Make speaking Japanese as easy as 1, 2, 3!

 - Prepare your jikoshokai (self-introduction) in Japanese.
 Don’t worry, I’ll send you an example & script.

 - Pick 1 Japan-related thing (a book you recommend, a special pen, your fave teacup, an essential ingredient, anything…) & plan to tell us about it in Japanese & English just 3-5 sentences.
 Again, I’ll send you an example & script.

 - Join for the club to SHOW & TELL in small groups of native & non-native Japanese speakers.
 Can’t wait to get to know you!

 the Way to Japan Conversation Club FAQs

 WHEN: Every 1st & 3rd Thursday of the month, 6.30 – 7.30pm

 WHERE: ZOOM baby!

-WHAT: Small talk is such as important skill, but it can be hard to know what to talk about.
+WHAT: Small talk is such an important skill, but it can be hard to know what to talk about.

-Talking about a Japan-related object via ‘Show & Tell’ avoids those bum-clenching silences you’d need a samurai sword to cut through!
+HOW: Talking about a Japan-related object via a grown-up version of ‘Show & Tell’ avoids those bum-clenching silences you’d need a samurai sword to cut through!